 If you’re eligible, you’ll be paid:

-You can apply when you reach 24 weeks in your pregnancy up to when your baby's 6 months old.
+You can apply from the start of your 25th week of pregnancy up to when your baby’s 6 months old.

 mygov has more about the Best Start Grant Pregnancy and Baby Payment

-As soon as your baby's born you can apply for Child Benefit.
+You can claim Child Benefit as soon as you’ve registered the birth of your child.
 You need to claim it within 3 months of your baby’s birth.

 If you have your baby in hospital, you should be given an application form before you go home.
 You can also download a CH2 form to claim Child Benefit through GOV.UK.